5thGenDev/Mind-map-interface/README.md

-# Basic instructions and rules of conduct.
+# Basic rules of conduct.

 If you are new to Github.
 Take a look through tutorial file.
+It contains a list of problems that any newcomer frequently encounter and how to solve them.

+Anyway, heres are the rules.